-The main purpose of your umbrella policy is to protect your assets from an unforeseen event, such as a tragic accident in which you are held responsible for damages or bodily injuries.
-If another party files a lawsuit against you, your umbrella coverage will pay for the damages you're legally responsible for up to the policy limit.
+The main purpose of your umbrella policy is to protect your assets from an unforeseen event, such as a tragic accident in which you are held responsible for damage or bodily injuries.
+If another party files a lawsuit against you, your umbrella coverage will pay for the damage you're legally responsible for up to the policy limit.

 Why Is Umbrella Insurance Important?